jsguil/bazyl/README.md

 Event1(address,bytes32)
 ```

-### Testing a smart contracts
+## Testing a smart contract

-Testing a smart contract with Bazyl, you will need to create the abi file.
+For testing a smart contract with Bazyl, you will need to create the abi file.
 From Truffle, you can use the JSON from the build directly.
 To compile your file, you can use the following command :

 ```
 $ truffle compile